dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 SWITCH SLIDE #7

 ---

+The architecture of Docker in a nutshell, in context of this presentation, consists of two primary parts, Docker Engine and Docker Client.

+Docker Engine is basically a daemon that runs continuously on your machine as a service.
+Docker Client is a command line tool that a developer can use to interact with Docker Engine.

+Because Docker Engine and Docker Client can speak TCP to communicate with each other, these two programs don't have to be running on the same machine, which gives you a flexibility to run and manage your Dockerized applications very conveniently on remote machines.

+This same flexibility allows you to use Docker for example on Mac or Windows very seamlessly.

+Despite that, that Docker Engine can run only on Linux, you can still run it in Linux based virtual machine and since Docker Client doesn't depend on Linux kernel specific features like Docker Engine does, there is a binary for Docker Client that you can run directly on Mac or Windows.

+So when a developer interacts with Docker Engine on Mac, he still has te sense of feel that his Mac can run Dockerized applications natively.

 The next option is to use execution drivers that Docker natively makes use of on operating systems that are supporting operating-system-level